Units and calories in spirits

 - Reducing the amount of spirits you are drinking

 What are the daily unit guidelines for spirits?

 Three 35ml 40% measures of spirits puts a man over the lower risk guidelines.
 Just two 35ml 40% spirit measures will put a woman close to the upper guideline limit.

 If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.
 Find out more about the effects of alcohol.

-The calories in vodka and other spirits can be surprising
+The calories in vodka, whisky and other spirits can be surprising

-You may be surprised to know that a 25ml measure 40% ABV shot of dark spirit with mixer contains 106 calories, similar to a chocolate mousse dessert.
+You may be surprised to know that a 25ml measure 40% ABV shot of dark spirit, like whisky, with mixer contains 106 calories, similar to a chocolate mousse dessert.
 Clear spirits contain slightly fewer calories than dark spirits but the calories in vodka and other clear spirits can still quickly add up – a single 37.5% ABV vodka and tonic contains 96 calories, the equivalent of a crumpet.

 Ordering a 50ml ‘double’ spirit measure at a pub or bar makes your drink even more calorific - a double 37.5% ABV gin and mixer contains 149 calories, similar to a chocolate filled pancake.

-For more information on calories in vodka and other spirits, try our calorie calculator.
+For more information on calories in vodka, calories in whisky and other spirits calories, try our calorie calculator.